SoftUni-Internal/interactive-content/EN/04-SOLID/02-Single-Responsibility.md

 It also does not require creating a separate class for every small functionality.

-The key is that the code that is inside the class must be **directly related to the main purpose** of the class and the job it does.
+The key is that the code that is inside the class must be **directly related to the main purpose** of the class.

-It is a good practice to **write methods** that are **accurate**, **concise**, and as **straight-forward** as possible, although in some situations we cannot keep to this principle.
+It is a good practice to **create methods** that are **accurate**, **concise**, and as **straight-forward** as possible, although in some situations we cannot keep to this principle.

 Thanks to the **single responsibility principle**, we can easily detect and eliminate bugs in the software.​

-When all the methods in one class are aimed to serve one goal only then we say that this class has **strong cohesion**.
+When all methods in a class are aimed to serve a single goal we say that this class has **strong cohesion**.

 [/slide]